 SC was incorporated on November 23, 1981 in the State of Illinois.
 SC is a wholly-owned subsidiary of Santander Consumer USA Holdings Inc., a Delaware corporation ("SC Holdings").
-Shares of SC Holdings' common stock are listed for trading on the New York Stock Exchange under the ticker symbol "SC".
-Santander Holdings USA, Inc., a Virginia corporation ("SHUSA"), a wholly-owned direct subsidiary of Banco Santander, S.A., is the majority shareholder of SC Holdings.
-On July 2, 2021, SC Holdings announced that it received a non-binding proposal from SHUSA on July 1, 2021, to acquire all of the outstanding common shares of SC Holdings that are not currently owned by SHUSA.
-The board of directors of SC Holdings has formed an independent special committee to assist in its evaluation of the proposal.
+Shares of SC Holdings' common stock were listed for trading on the New York Stock Exchange under the ticker symbol "SC" until January 31, 2022, when Santander Holdings USA, Inc., a Virginia corporation ("SHUSA") completed a previously announced transaction whereby SHUSA, through a tender offer followed by a merger, acquired the approximately 19.75% of SC Holdings' shares of common stock not already owned by SHUSA and became the sole shareholder of SC Holdings.
+On January 31, 2022, the New York Stock Exchange filed with the SEC a Notification of Removal from Listing and/or Registration on Form 25 to delist and deregister SC Holdings' common stock under Section 12(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-In 2013, SC and FCA US LLC entered into a ten-year Master Private Label Financing Agreement under which SC has been FCA US LLC's preferred provider for consumer loans, leases and dealer loans.
+In 2013, SC and FCA US LLC ("Stellantis"), a subsidiary of Stellantis N.V., entered into a ten-year Master Private Label Financing Agreement under which SC has been Stellantis's preferred provider for consumer auto loans and leases and dealer loans.